srauph/Covigo/README.md

 exit
 ```

-In your terminal terminal, run these commands:
+In your terminal, run these commands:
 ```
 python manage.py migrate
 python manage.py createsuperuser